DeCavalcante crime family: Informants and convictions

 Toward the late 1990s, the Ruling Panel kept running the DeCavalcante crime family with Giovanni Riggi still behind bars as the boss.
-The downfall of the DeCavalcante family was precipitated in 1998, when an associate named Ralph Guarino became an FBI informant, in an effort to avoid a long prison sentence in connection with taking part with two others in a heist of $1.6 million from the World Trade Center.
+The downfall of the DeCavalcante family was precipitated in 1998, when an associate named Ralph Guarino became an FBI informant in an effort to avoid a long prison sentence in connection with taking part with two others in a heist of $1.6 million from the World Trade Center.
 Guarino spent ten years undercover working for the FBI.
 He wore a listening device and recorded conversations that mobsters would have about criminal business.
 During Guarino's time as an informant, fellow mobster Joseph Masella was gunned down on the orders of Vincent Palermo.

 Using information provided by Guarino, US law enforcement launched a large scale arrest on December 2, 1999 of over 30 members and associates of the DeCavalcante crime family.
 Palermo realized they would likely spend the rest of their lives behind bars and decided to cooperate with the FBI in exchange for a lenient sentence.
 This resulted in the arrest of 12 more men less than a year later, decimating the crime family's hierarchy and putting it on the brink of extinction.
 Other top members, like Anthony Rotondo and Anthony Capo, also agreed to become government witnesses.

 In 2001, 20 mobsters were charged with racketeering, seven murders, 14 murder conspiracies, attempted murder, extortion in the construction industry, and stock fraud.
 This was the fourth indictment of the family since 1999.
-Since then, several other top mobsters agreed to become government witnesses in exchange for being given lenient or no sentences at all.
+Since then, several other top mobsters agreed to become government witnesses in exchange for being given lenient sentences, or even no sentences at all.
 US law enforcement even put Giovanni Riggi on trial, who was hoping to be released in 2003, and he was sentenced to 10 additional years in prison.